derekpurdy/ansible-cloudflared-doh/README.md

 # Cloudflared DNS over HTTPS
-Installation for Cloudflared DOH on Raspberry Pi OS
+Installation for Cloudflared DOH on Raspberry Pi OS.
+This is an ansible playbook of the documentation found at https://docs.pi-hole.net/guides/dns/cloudflared/#configuring-dns-over-https

 ## Example Playbook